S&P/TSX 60

 The S&P/TSX 60 Index is a stock market index of 60 large companies listed on the Toronto Stock Exchange.
-Maintained by the Canadian S&P Index Committee, a unit of Standard & Poor's, it exposes the investor to nine industry sectors.

-Combined with the S&P/TSX Completion Index it forms the S&P/TSX Composite Index.

-The S&P/TSX 60 Index is designed to represent leading companies in leading industries.
-Its 60 stocks make it ideal for coverage of companies with large market capitalizations and a cost-efficient way to achieve Canadian equity exposure.
-The S&P/TSX 60 Index also represents the Canadian component of Standard & Poor's flagship S&P Global 1200.
-The S&P/TSX 60 Index was launched on December 30, 1998.
+Launched on December 30, 1998 by the Canadian S&P Index Committee, a unit of S&P Dow Jones Indices, the index has components across nine sectors of the Canadian economy.
+The index forms the S&P/TSX Composite Index alongside the S&P/TSX Completion Index, as well as being the Canadian component of the S&P Global 1200.